Set up billing for your account

-- You must be the Visual Studio Online account owner and the Azure subscription administrator or co-administrator to set up billing.
+- Only the Visual Studio Online account owner and the Azure subscription administrator or co-administrator can set up billing.
 How do I find the account owner?

-If you don't see any accounts, your account might be connected to a directory different than the selected one in the Azure portal's Subscriptions list.
-Open that list to select the directory that's connected to your account.
+If you don't see any accounts, maybe your account is linked to another Azure subscription.
+Or maybe your account is connected to a directory that's different than the one selected in the Azure portal's Subscriptions list.
+To select another directory, open that list.

 Q:What's a directory?
 Why is it connected to my account?

 A:Azure Active Directory (Azure AD) is used by organizations to manage access more securely through the cloud.
 Your Visual Studio Online account was connected to a directory by the account owner.
 This means that all Visual Studio Online account users must be directory members to sign in, including users with Microsoft accounts and members from other Azure ADs.
 If you're the directory administrator, you can add new members.